steipete/steipete.com/_posts/2020-09-13-state-of-swiftui.md

 	21  SwiftUI                             0x00007fff4956b2ff $s7SwiftUI19ListCoreCoordinatorC29updateTableViewAndVisibleRows_4from2toySo07NSTableH0C_xxtF + 79
 ```

-There's likely more, but I only spent an hour with Fruta.
+There's likely more bugs waiting to be discovered, but I only spent a few hours with Fruta and writing up this article.

 ## Performance